KwaZulu-Natal Children's Hospital

+The KwaZulu-Natal Children's Hospital (originally named the Addington Children's Hospital) in Durban, South Africa was built in 1931 and was the first children's hospital on the African continent.

+History

-The Addington Children's Hospital in Durban, South Africa was built in 1928 and was the first hospital for children on the African continent.
-In 1984, at the peak of the huge combined internal and international struggle against Apartheid, the hospital was closed by the government of the time because it offered services to children of all races in a section of the beachfront that was reserved for ‘white’ people.
-The buildings degenerated into a dire state of derelict during the 28 years between 1984 and 2012.
+In 1984, at the peak of the struggle against Apartheid, the South African government closed the hospital because it offered services to children of all races in a section of the beachfront that was reserved for ‘white’ people.
+The buildings fell into a state of dereliction during the 28 years between 1984 and 2012.

-Recent history

 The re-establishment of the hospital (now renamed The KwaZulu-Natal Children's Hospital) as a specialized provincial public sector children's hospital that will address adolescent and child health and welfare issues, poverty and urban renewal commenced in 2012.

-The KwaZulu-Natal Children's Hospital will be cost-effective, environmentally-friendly and financially sustainable and will mainly provide ambulatory specialist health care for the youth of the province, regardless of socio-economic background or social standing.
+The KwaZulu-Natal (KNZ) Children's Hospital aims to be cost-effective, environmentally friendly and financially sustainable and will mainly provide ambulatory specialist health care for the youth of the province, regardless of socio-economic background or social standing.
 It will be a referral center to district and regional hospitals in the province.
 The hospital will fill ‘niches’ in current public sector services without duplication or replication of services at existing facilities.

-Project model: non-profit public-private partnership
+Non-profit public-private partnership

-The KwaZulu-Natal Children's Hospital Trust was established in 2011 as a non-profit, benevolent and philanthropic institution of a public character to be the fundraising and project management arm for re-establishment of the Children's Hospital.
+The KNZ Children's Hospital Trust was established in 2011 as a non-profit, benevolent and philanthropic institution of a public character to be the fundraising and project management arm for re-establishment of the Children's Hospital.
 The KZN Children's Hospital Trust is registered in terms of Section 6 (1) of the Trust Property Control Act, 1988 (Act 57 of 1988) and has received Public Benefit (PBO status) (Section 18A) from the South African Revenue Services and is registered for VAT Exemption.
 The Trust is also registered as a non-profit organization with the KZN Department of Social Development.
 The KZN Department of Health owns the hospital property.
 The relationship between the provincial Health Department and the KZN Children's Hospital Trust is governed by a Memorandum of Agreement and a Service Level Agreement.
 The KZN Department of Health is responsible for operational costs once refurbishment of each building is completed and handed over.